-Does not actually perform action, but writes a logout entry to var/log/wtmp.
+Does not perform the action,but writes a logout entry to var/log/wtmp.

-Performs designated action, but does not create record.
+Performs designated action but does not create a record.

-Do not send a wall message before issuing command.
-It means that logged in Linux users won’t see any message about system being rebooted.
+Do not send a wall message before issuing the command.
+It means that logged in Linux users won’t see any message about the system being rebooted.